 To receive the link to the webinars, please send an email to: email@example.com

 For more general information on the objectives of IFE, the eligibility criteria and project categories, please Download the Guidelines for Applicants.

 IFE uses the online submission platform SmartME to receive and manage applications.
 Candidates are asked to develop their Concept Note directly in the system, by answering the application form and uploading documents.
 Please click here to access SmartME:

 SUBMIT HERE (note: the link will direct you to a third-party web page)

-The Facility Investing for Employment is an investment mechanism created by KfW Development Bank on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) as an integral part of the Special Initiative on Training and Job Creation.
+The Facility Investing for Employment is an investment mechanism created by KfW Development Bank on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) as an integral part of the Special Initiative "Decent Work for a Just Transition".
 Operating under the brand Invest for Jobs, the Special Initiative aims to remove investment barriers and to create good jobs and training opportunities in its partner countries in Africa: Côte d'Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal and Tunisia.

 For more information about the Facility: Investing for Employment